nicholas-long/kb/hacking/to-try-lists/HTTP.md

   - content > add content > basic page
     - edit in source view and set text type at bottom to php code
 - wordpress -> edit plugins or themes to install web shell

-## github
-organizations -> people and their projects / commits check commit history for secrets / creds

 ## got source code
 - secrets / creds